MicrosoftDocs/customer-insights/ci-docs/export-linkedin-ads.md

 ## Known limitations

-- Your segment in Customer Insights needs to contain at least 300 unique profiles.
+- Up to 100,000 customer profiles per export to LinkedIn Ads can take up to 10 minutes.
-- The maximum customer profiles per export to LinkedIn Ads is 100,000, which can take up to 10 minutes.
+- Segments in Customer Insights must contain at least 300 unique profiles.
 - Exports to LinkedIn Ads is limited to segments.

 ## Set up connection to LinkedIn Ads